dapper-gh/mp-bit-trees-maven/README.md

 **Authors**

-* Your name here
+* David William Stroud
 * Samuel A. Rebelsky (starter code)

 **Acknowledgements**

-*
-*
-*
+None.

 **Instructions for use**

-_Please insert instructions here._
+_Forthcoming._

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/dapper-gh/mp-bit-trees-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.